buzzybounce/liftoff-assignments/P2-Project_Outline/README.md

  - Hibernate
  - Thymeleaf templates
 ### What I'll Have to Learn
-In this project, I expect to learn more about using Javascript (and possible php) to provide to make the website be/look more dynamic.
+In this project, I expect to learn more about using Javascript (and possibly Php) to make the website be/look more dynamic.
 ### Project Tracker
 https://trello.com/b/8SxXvSc6/inventory-tracker-for-liftoff